michaelo/prosit/README.md

 * Get out of the way as fast as possible
 * Flexible with regards to supported data sources and their in-workspace residency
 * Support/encourage accuracy
-* Minimal runtime dependencies (currently requiring e.g git and hg + libcurl)
+* Minimal runtime dependencies (currently requiring git executable and libcurl)
 * Minimal compile-time dependencies

 ## Target platforms